ajeetblog/blog/_posts/2020-04-27-SecAzDoPipelines.md

 ![authorize](/images/posts/azdo/selectkv.JPG)

-5. Now you can select the keys that you wanted to be avaiable for pipeline as variable.
+5. Select the keys that you wanted to be avaiable for pipeline as variable.

 ![filter](/images/posts/azdo/filter.JPG)